 For more information, including a breakdown by category, please visit:

 HCAIs are infections acquired as a result of healthcare interventions.
 Clostridium difficile (C.difficile) and methicillin-resistant staphylococcus aureus (MRSA) bacteremia are the most common.
 C.difficile is a type of bacterial infection that can affect the digestive system, causing diarrhoea, fever and painful abdominal cramps - and sometimes more serious complications.
 The bacteria does not normally affect healthy people, but because some antibiotics remove the 'good bacteria' in the gut that protect against C.difficile, people on these antibiotics are at greater risk.

 The MRSA bacteria is often carried on the skin and inside the nose and throat.
 It is a particular problem in hospitals because if it gets into a break in the skin it can cause serious infections and blood poisoning.
 It is also more difficult to treat than other bacterial infections as it is resistant to a number of widely-used antibiotics.

 We have a zero tolerance policy to infections and are working towards eradicating them.
 If the number of actual cases is greater than the target then we have not improved enough.
 The table below shows the number of infections we have had this month and results for the year to date.

-The rigorous Root Cause Analysis is in place to determine whether a ‘ lapse in care’ occurred for the 2 Cdifficile cases during the month of December and as a result this number may be subject to change.
+The rigorous Root Cause Analysis is in place to determine whether a ‘ lapse in care’ occurred for the 4 C.difficile cases during the month of March 2017 and as a result this number may be subject to change.